onthefritz/simplePaging/README.md

 I like bootstrap so when I created this I wanted to make sure that bootstrap was able to work alongside this plugin.

-If you want to use bootstrap you will want to take a look into the index2.html file that is provided with this repo.
-There is a bit to much to explain here now.
+If you want to use bootstrap, you will want to take a look into the index2.html file that is provided with this repo.
+There is a bit too much to explain here now.

-You will have to utalize the custome event that is triggered on paging changes for this to work properly as well.
+You will have to utilize the custom event that is triggered on paging changes for this to work properly as well.

 ## License